+8. Add crunch.
 “You’ve gotta have some crunch in there, so it’s not just mush,” Bezanski says.
 Do it with raw onions, pickled onions, cabbage, or cabbage slaw.
-Or maybe even baked sweet potato chips – inside the burger.
+Or maybe even baked sweet potato chips–inside the burger.

-Bezanski isn’t revealing her exact burger recipes as she opens her café, but these burgers plus one sauce are prime picks in the vegan burger world, whether or not you eat animal products.
+Bezanski isn’t revealing her exact burger recipes she uses at her café, but the burgers below (plus one all-purpose sauce) are prime picks in the vegan burger world, whether or not you eat animal products at other times.

 That bright, zingy, nutty topping plus the complex medley of spices in the patty really gets us excited.
 Chickpeas and yam make the muscle of this burger and oat flour plus flax seed meal bind it all.
 Get the recipe.

 Garbanzo beans do the heavy lifting in this burger that’s more often seen in ball form in gyro sandwiches.
 A ton of cilantro and parsley make this patty green.
 Get our Falafel Burger recipe.